Busch Gardens Tampa Bay: 2010–present: New ownership and additions

 General manager Mills was replaced by Jim Dean in the role as park president in February 2010.
 The Mystic Sheiks of Morocco band ceased performances in 2010, and a new 4-D film based on the Sesame Street cast would debut in the Timbuktu Theater, replacing Pirates 4-D. The Sesame Street section opened as Sesame Street Safari of Fun on March 27, on a 2.5 acre area.
 A walk through kangaroo enclosure, titled the Walkabout Way, opened in the Bird Gardens area on June 14.
-The long running show, KaTonga, would end its production on September 6.
 Busch Gardens announced two attractions for the coming year on October 13, with an Intamin-made launched roller coaster named Cheetah Hunt located in the former monorail station and a cheetah enclosure titled Cheetah Run.
-KaTonga's replacement, Cirque Dreams Jungle Fantasy, debuted on December 3.